Effective date: April 29, 2019

 - To comply with a legal obligation

-- To protect and defend the rights or property of XR Safety Initiative
+- To protect and defend the rights or property of the XR Safety Initiative

 - To prevent or investigate possible wrongdoing in connection with the Service